software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 Another fairly common violation is that the user story doesn't have a good enough description so that it is _estimable_.
 For example, it is very difficult to estimate how long it would take for the Developers to implement the following user story:

-> ❌ As a content creator I want to export blog posts from all kinds of social media platforms so that I don't have to write the same blog post twice.
+> ❌ As a content creator, I want to export blog posts from all kinds of social media platforms so that I don't have to write the same blog post twice.

 In these kinds of cases we should write a more concrete description of the feature:

-> ✅ As a content creator I want to export blog posts from Medium so that I don't have to write the same blog post twice.
+> ✅ As a content creator, I want to export blog posts from Medium so that I don't have to write the same blog post twice.

 There's still a bit uncertainty of about the implementation.
 For example, how in practice can we export blog posts from Medium?
 But at least the scope of the user story is narrower.